Continuing Medical Education (CME)

 Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 12.25 MOC points in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
 Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
 It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.

 Physicians and other health care professionals seeking AMA PRA Category 1 Credits™ for this live continuing medical education activity must complete an evaluation by Tuesday, June 5, 2018.
 A link to the CME evaluation will be emailed to attendees after the meeting.

 Participants must complete an evaluation form to receive a certificate of completion by Tuesday, June 5, 2018.
 Your chosen sessions must be attended in their entirety.
 Partial credit of individual sessions is not available.
 A link to the CE evaluation will be emailed to attendees after the meeting.

-Physicians seeking ABIM MOC points must complete the CME evaluation in addition to a MOC pre and post-test by Wednesday, July 17, 2017.
+Physicians seeking ABIM MOC points must complete the CME evaluation and the MOC evaluation by Monday, July 17, 2017.
 Requests for MOC after this date will not be honored.
 The MOC evaluation is included in the CME evaluation that will be emailed to all attendees, and will remain live until Monday, July 17, 2017.

 MOC points will be reported to the ABIM and ABP by Thursday, July 20, 2017 for attendees who successfully complete the MOC evaluation.

 This 1 1/2 day course will offer didactic lectures in 6 topic areas relevant to mid-level hepatology professionals.
 A breakout session titled Preventative Health Strategies in Cirrhosis and Prevention of Re-Hospitalizations in Patients with Decompensated Cirrhosis will feature a small, interactive discussion with session organizers and networking opportunities with other attendees.